gjf2a/gjf2a.github.io/_posts/2022-10-09-Bare-Metal-Game.md

 You are welcome to develop an original game or to create your own interpretation of a classic game.
 As an example, feel free to reference [Ghost Hunter](https://github.com/gjf2a/ghost_hunter), my own interpretation of a well-known classic.

-Unlike our other projects, for this project you are welcome to work in a team of up to three students.

 ## Interrupts